-Tear Gassed Protesters in Istanbul
+Tear Gassed By Police In Istanbul

 Violence erupted in Istanbul this weekend on the anniversary of the Gezi Park protests.
 The past few weeks have seen at least 2 deaths and many injuries.